-In the heart of the Higashiyama District, this Zen Buddhist temple sites perched up above it.
+Located in the heart of the Higashiyama District, the Kōdaiji Temple is Zen Buddhist temple perched up above it.
 The gardens here are incredibly impressive and a great spot to catch the cherry blossoms in season.
 Established in 1606, the temple is part of the Rinzai sect of Zen Buddhism.

 The interiors and exteriors are lavish and stunning.
 You can enter the main hall that sits amidst the gardens.
 From a rock garden to a tsukiyama style garden, the Kōdaiji Temple has a wide range here.
 One highlight is making the walk up the hill and passing back through a small bamboo grove.
 This was such a surprise to find!

 Be sure to take a walk around the zen gardens here or even enjoy tea in the tea house.